qiskit-community/lindbladmpo/docs/dynamical_model.md

 ## The Model

-The solver can model interacting qubits in a lattice with an arbitrary connectivity$^1$ defined by the user (however, the computing ressources needed to accurately simulate the system can strongly depend on this connectivity).
+The solver can model interacting qubits in a lattice with an arbitrary connectivity defined by the user (however, the computing ressources needed to accurately simulate the system can strongly depend on this connectivity).

 The simulator uses a fixed Hamiltonian with coefficients which can be defined by the user.
 The Hamiltonian is defined in the rotating frame with respect to the frequency of a drive of a uniform frequency applied to all qubits (which are not necessarily identical themselves, however, and may be driven at different amplitudes and phases), or not driven at all.